 If you don’t have an assured shorthold tenancy agreement that you currently use for your properties, you can download the template provided by Farillio.

-There are a number of things that you can include in an assured shorthold tenancy agreement.
-Our template covers:
+There are a number of things that you can include in a tenancy agreement.
+Our free assured shorthold tenancy agreement template covers:

 If you want to add to or remove parts of the tenancy agreement, you should work with a legal professional to do this.